ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 ### Ingesting Data to GCP with Airflow

-To get started, create a couple of DAGs (Py files) and store in the `dags` folder.
+To get started, create a DAG (Py file) and store in the `dags` folder.

 In the GCS python file, be sure to amend this line if necessary: